JohannesSKunz/ReductionsInOut-of-PocketPrices/_simulation/README.md

 Run regression
 "2_2_estmainmodel.do"

-Git search for optimal BW various criteria "2_3_findot_bw"
+Grit search for optimal BW various criteria "2_3_findot_bw"

 Please let us know if you have any questions about any of these.
 We did not standardise this in one program as we expect adjustments to various settings will involve a fair bit of adjustment, were happy to do so however if there is demand.